Episodic-like memory: Neural mechanisms

 The ability to encode and retrieve past experiences relies on the circuitry of the medial temporal lobe, a brain structure that includes the hippocampus and other para-hippocampal cortical areas.
 The organization of these brain areas is largely conserved across mammalian species as are the major pathways that information travels between the medial temporal lobe and the neocortex.
 Because of this strong parallel between animal brain structures and the structures involved in human episodic memory, there is reason to believe that not only do some animals possess the ability to form what-where-when memories, but that this episodic-like system may be more comparable to human episodic memory than once thought.

-According to Eichenbaum (2000), information that is projected from nearly all neocortical areas come together onto one or more subdivisions of the para-hippocampal region which includes the perirhinal cortex, the postrhinal cortex and the enotrhinal cortex.
+According to Eichenbaum (2000), information that is projected from nearly all neocortical areas come together onto one or more subdivisions of the para-hippocampal region which includes the perirhinal cortex, the postrhinal cortex and the entorhinal cortex.
 This information is then projected onto subdivisions of the hippocampus which are connected by a path which begins with the dentate gyrus, continuing to area CA3, then CA1, and finally through to the subiculum.
 Information is then directed back to the para-hippocampal region and finally to the same areas of the cerebral cortex that were the source of input to this region.
 This organization has been observed in primates, rats, and other mammalian species.

 The hippocampus in particular has an evolutionarily well conserved structure.
 It contains similar cell types and comparable structural design in humans and non-human primates.
 Its structure in rodents is also remarkably similar although in rodents it contains approximately ten times fewer cells and more connections between hemispheres.

 Animal lesion studies have also provided evidence related to the importance of particular brain structures in episodic-like memory.
-Rats with medial prefrontal cortical lesions showed impairment on the ‘where’ component suggesting that this area contributed to retrieving information on object location.
+Rats with medial prefrontal cortical lesions showed impairment on the 'where' component suggesting that this area contributed to retrieving information on object location.
 Similarly, hippocampal lesions severely impacted all three components (what, where, and when) suggesting that the hippocampus is responsible for detecting new events, stimuli, and places when forming new memories and on retrieving that information later on.